lelebus/wcms-onboarding/README.md

 ### v2-cleaned.csv
 This is the file that will be given as input to the matching algorithm, so it must be formatted in a standard way.

  - Create a notebook in the onboarding folder, and name it `v1-to-v2.ipynb`.
-The final output of this notebook should be `v2-cleaned.csv`
+The final output of this notebook should be `v2-cleaned.csv`.
- - only a single `v2-cleaned.csv` must exist
+ - Only a single file `v2-cleaned.csv` must exist.
  - Perform all the necessary preprocessing in this notebook.
-The fields that should be present are in the table below.
+The fields that must be present are shown in the table below.
    - you can use the class `VColumns` in the `utils` module to get the necessary columns
  - Commit your changes
 ```bash